Keshvadi/linux/Linux/index.md

 To explore Bash commands, we'll use Docker during this session.
 However, there are several options detailed in the [installation](./Installation) page that you can explore later.

-Dr. Geoff Fink will provide in-depth instruction on Docker in the upcoming session.
 For our current objectives, follow these steps:

 1. Open Docker on your Windows system.